psico/freeWall/README.md

 # freeWall
-App to random wallpaper daily
+App to random wallpaper daily for Android and IOS using React Native.